Ride802/HTML-Recipie-Page/README.md

-This repository contains a single HTML file outlining the recipies for common dishes.
+This repository contains a single HTML file outlining the recipes for common dishes.
 There is no connected css file.